d909b/perfect_match/README.md

 - Create a folder to hold the experimental results `mkdir -p results`.
 - Run `python ./perfect_match/apps/run_all_experiments.py ./perfect_match/apps ihdp ./data ./results`
     - The script will print all the command line configurations (13000 in total) you need to run to obtain the experimental results to reproduce the IHDP results.
-- Run the command line configurations from the previous step in your favorite compute environment.
+- Run the command line configurations from the previous step in a compute environment of your choice.
 - After the experiments have concluded, use `./run_results.sh` to calculate the summary statistics mean +- standard deviation over all repeated runs.
     - Example 1: `./run_results.sh ./results/pm_ihdp2a0k_pbm_mse_1 ihdp`, where `ihdp` indicates that you want results for the IHDP dataset, to get the results for "PM" on IHDP.
     - Example 2: `./run_results.sh ./results/pm_ihdp2a0k_pbm_mahal_mse_1 ihdp` to get the results for "+ on X" on IHDP.